Start with the evidence file, not the law library

 No. The EU AI Act Deployer Evidence Route Builder does not prove compliance, certify an AI system, or provide legal advice.
 It helps structure evidence preparation and routes users to free EU AI Compass tools.
 Compliance depends on system facts, implementation, legal interpretation, governance operation, and continuing review.

 Use the current-law deadline as the planning baseline until adopted amendments change it.
-The Digital Omnibus process may affect high-risk timing, but proposal-stage material should not replace operational readiness work.
+The Digital Omnibus process may affect high-risk timing, but provisional-agreement material should not replace operational readiness work.
 Keep a change log, record assumptions, and update the evidence plan when the legal position becomes final.

 Source and review note